simple-crypto/SCALib/paper/paper.md

 Besides this requirement, leakage traces contain many points (typically thousands) and many metrics have to be computed for each of these points, providing parallelization opportunities.
-As a result of these characteristics, dedicated implementations can achieve excellent accuracy.
+As a result of these characteristics, dedicated implementations can achieve much better accuracy and performance than generic or naive (e.g., pure `numpy`) ones.

 On the other hand, security-specific algorithms are also used, such as key rank estimation (which allows to know the computational cost of the last part of a